KashishGoyal905/DrumKit/README.md

 ## drumKit

-i) This Is A Drumkit Game.
+1) This Is A Drumkit Game.
-ii) Try opening in laptop/pc/desktop. iii) Basically, This will play a sound for u when u hit a specific key.
+2) Try opening in laptop/pc/desktop.
+3) Basically, This will play a sound for u when u hit a specific key.

 ## How To Open
 1) Fork The Repository: